Categories

 It does remove cleanly with licking or washing without leaving residue and even when it’s on your fingers, it feels creamy and soft without being greasy.
 Because it is thick, it stays where you put it and you do not have to worry about it dripping on your linens or carpet but, as it is water based, I do not think it would stain anyway.

 In fact, since I bought it to use as a sensitizing cream and not a lubricant, I can’t really say that are a lot of strong negatives about the Kissable Ice Creme from California Fantasies.
-It does what it says in a noticeable but not overpowering way and I like that it does not smell or taste like mint because I am not a fan.
-Not everyone will love the taste (although there are also Cola and Colada flavours available) but I found it to be decent in the limited quantities I’d be using for play time anyway.
-I would like to see an ingredients list which isn’t quite so terrifying but I haven’t experienced any adverse reactions and do not intend to use it internally so I am really pretty satisfied with the Strawberry Kissable Ice Cream.
+It does what it says in a noticeable but not overpowering way, and I like that it does not smell or taste like mint because I am not a fan.
+Not everyone will love the taste (although there are also Cola and Colada flavours available) but I found it to be decent in the limited quantities I’d be using for playtime anyway.
+I would like to see an ingredient list that isn’t quite so terrifying, but I haven’t experienced any adverse reactions and do not intend to use it internally, so I am really pretty satisfied with the Strawberry Kissable Ice Cream.

 Pink Lube

-You may not know it but I like pink, like the colour.
-And sort of the musician, too, but that’s not related.
-I first heard of Pink Lubricant years ago but I’m not sure where.
-The attractive bottles drew my attention and it stayed drawn for some years but I don’t use a lot of lube so I never needed to buy it.
-However, I decided it might be the right time to try it out when Babeland offered it up for review.
+You may not know it, but I like pink—the colour.
+I’m also sort of a musician, too, but that’s not related.
+I first heard of Pink Lubricant years ago, but I’m not sure where.
+The attractive bottles drew my attention, and it stayed drawn for some years.
+However, I don’t use a lot of lube, so I never needed to buy it.
+However, I decided it might be the right time to try it out when Babeland offered Pink Silicone Lube for review.

 The larger bottles of Pink lubricant are packaged in glass and look much like perfume.
 The 1.7oz bottle I received, although not glass, still looks pretty classy with its frosted plastic.
-“Pink” is written, prettily, across the front of the bottle in pink lettering.
-There’s a line which says “silicone lubricant for women” but the bottle is fairly bare and sleek.
-I like it but it’s less discreet than the glass style.
-The bottle is pump style with a small cap over the pump to prevent spilling and the whole thing comes wrapped in plastic (yay).
+I like it, but it’s less discreet than the glass style.
+The bottle is pump-style with a small cap over the pump to prevent spilling, and the whole thing comes wrapped in plastic (yay).
 I’ll be honest here..
 Between unwrapping the plastic and using the lube, I have no idea where the plastic cap went.
-So, it would be useful if I could find it but I can’t and I have no recollection of taking it off.
-Chances are, the cats go to it and it’s under some piece of furniture because it’s small and fun if you’re of the feline variety.
+So, it would be useful if I could find it, but I can’t, and I have no recollection of taking it off.
+Chances are, the cats go to it, and it’s under some piece of furniture because it’s small and fun if you’re of the feline variety.

 Now, my experience with silicone lubes is really limited.
 I’ve used 2 including Wet Platinum and the one included in Wet Together.
 The former experience was downright dreadful as I experienced some sort of reaction but the latter was fairly nice in lubricant properties (not so much as a sensation product, though!).
 Reviews of Pink are generally pretty high and I figured, maybe silicone lube really is worth it.

 My first impression was a bit odd.
 I guess I was expecting the lube to feel like water-based lube does, you know, wet.
 It didn’t.
-It felt sort of greasy and I kept pumping at first because I have no idea how much was in my hand.
-The next thing I noticed was how incredibly thin this lube is which is standard for silicone lubes; although, I do prefer lubricants which are slightly more gelatinous in nature.
+It felt sort of greasy, and I kept pumping at first because I had no idea how much was in my hand.
+The next thing I noticed was how incredibly thin this lube is, which is something I usually associated with silicone lubes, although I do prefer lubricants that are slightly more gelatinous in nature.
 Also, the pump could jut out a bit more, like a long lotion pump does, because now it just sort of dribbles down the side of the pump/bottle.
 You have to tip it to avoid that.

 Wet Together Ultimate Pleasure Gels